vitormesquita/MSession/README.md

 open func biometryAuthentication(reason: String, completion: @escaping ((BiometryError?) -> Void))
 ```

-`LAContext` is just available to iOS 11 or later, but you don't need to check any function to called.
-MSession handle it to you, but of course some functions will return an error if you try use it on iOS 10.
+`LAContext` is just available to iOS 11 or later, but you don't need to check any function to call.
+MSession handles it to you, but of course, some functions will return an error if you try to use it on iOS 10.

 ## Contributing

-If you think that we can do the MSession more powerful please contribute with this project.
+If you think that we can do the MSession more powerful please contribute to this project.
 And let's improve it to help other developers.

 Create a pull request or let's talk about something in issues.
 Thanks a lot.